gaenseklein/aui/definitions.md

 ---
 ## special elements

-for some elements you want the output to be specialized. therefore we start to implement specialized audible-elements. these elements can be separated into two main groups: interactive and non-interactive elements.
+for some elements you want the output to be specialized. therefore we start to implement specialized audible-elements. these elements can be separated into two main groups: interactive and non-interactive elements. to let the audible-user-interface communicate with the webpage, such as textfields, buttons, checkboxes, radio-fields etc. you can use these predefined interactive types

 ### non-interactive elements
 - 'container': gives the user the information that its a grouping-element with X subelements. containers are meant to have shortcuts in the future via an id
 - 'list': nearly the same as container, but with different future-plans (such as sortable lists)

 ### interactive elements

-to let the audible-user-interface communicate with the webpage, such as textfields, buttons, checkboxes, radio-fields etc. you can use these predefined types:
 - textfield: enters the textfield on pressing Enter, leaves textfield after pressing Enter in textfield
 - button: activates a button
 - toggle: activates/swichtes a toggle (checkbox for now)
 - select: changes a select or radio button

-all of these have in common that they are expecting another key-value pair called `queryString`. the queryString must have a css-selector-definition to get exactly the html-node you want to access.
+all of the interactive elements have in common that they are expecting another key-value pair called `queryString`. the queryString must have a css-selector-definition to get exactly the html-node you want to access.
 ---
 ##examples